 The transaction price is allocated to the separate performance obligations on a relative standalone selling price basis.
+We determine standalone selling prices considering market conditions and based on overall pricing objectives such as observable standalone selling prices, and other factors, including the value of contracts, types of services sold, customer demographics, and the number and types of users within such contracts.
+We have established a hierarchy to identify the standalone selling prices that we use to allocate the transaction price of a customer contract to the performance obligations in the contract:

-We determine standalone selling prices considering market conditions and based on overall pricing objectives such as observable standalone selling prices, and other factors.
-Where standalone selling prices for an offering are observable and reasonably consistent across customers (that is, not highly variable), our standalone selling price estimates are derived from our respective pricing history.
-We have established thresholds of pricing variability to determine whether the historical pricing of our goods and services is highly variable across customers.
-Where sales prices for an offering are not directly observable or highly variable across customers, judgment is required to estimate standalone selling prices.
-For renewable offerings with highly variable pricing across customers, our estimate considers the individual contract's expected renewal price as far as this price is substantive based on our renewal history.
+- Where standalone selling prices for an offering are observable and reasonably consistent across customers (that is, not highly variable), our standalone selling price estimates are derived from our respective pricing history. - Where sales prices for an offering are not directly observable or highly variable across customers, we use estimation techniques.
+For renewable offerings with highly variable pricing, these techniques consider the individual contract's expected renewal price as far as this price is substantive.
 Typically, our subscription offerings follow this approach.
 For our professional and other services, these estimations typically follow a cost-plus-margin approach.
-We review the standalone selling prices periodically or whenever facts and circumstances change to ensure the most objective input parameters available are used.